Bee Movie: Lawsuits

 Two lawsuits involving Bee Movie were filed.
 Multiple Swedish animation students, who were represented by an American attorney, sued because their developed concept in 2000, titled Beebylon, had similarities to Bee Movie.
 A separate suit was brought by Florida-based cosmetics company Beeceuticals over the use of their trademarked phrase "Give Bees a Chance".
-Both of these lawsuits were rejected.
+Both of these lawsuits were settled.

 Legacy

 Years after the film's release, Bee Movie has seen an unexpected rise in popularity as an absurd and surreal Internet meme.
-In 2015, posts of the film's dialog transcript (erroneously referred to as simply the "script") spread across Facebook.
-On November 17, 2016, YouTube user Avoid at All Costs uploaded a video titled "The entire bee movie but every time they say bee it gets faster", where the entire film is sped up every time the word "bee" is spoken, condensing the film to only 7 minutes; the video amassed seven million views.
+In 2015, posts of the film's dialog transcript (erroneously called the "script") spread across Facebook.
+On November 17, 2016, YouTube user Avoid at All Costs uploaded a video titled "The entire bee movie but every time they say bee it gets faster", where the entire film is sped up every time the word "bee" is spoken, condensing the film to only 7 minutes; the video amassed twelve million views.

 Vanity Fair later characterized the film's sudden popularity as "totally bizarre", and later identified Jason Richards as one of the meme's larger promoters through his @Seinfeld2000 Twitter account.
 Inverse felt the film's ironic internet popularity has helped the movie become critically reevaluated by millennial critics who now view the film as an unironic, genuinely well-made film.

 Seinfeld has commented on the film's reemergence as a meme as "kinda weird but pretty welcoming" and said "you just can't predict what the internet will do next, but you gotta love it", but expressed no interest in making a sequel to Bee Movie despite its online popularity.